 OSHA’s guidelines reflect that “the employer is in the best position to determine how the training can be most effectively accomplished.”
 That said, the final rule includes language suggesting that “Hands-on training, videotapes, slide presentations, classroom instruction… written manuals or any combination of these methods may be appropriate.”
 Further, OSHA’s rule requires that employees are able to understand the training and have an opportunity to pose questions be it during the training or at a later time.

 OSHA’s requirements for compliance may create an undue burden on your Competent Person as they may not have the resources available or may not be able to effectively communicate with all staff due to language restrictions.
-These requirements may be met by having a reputable, qualified provider such as TSC Training Academy administer your employee training and field any questions that arise during and after the seminar.
+These requirements may be met by having a reputable, qualified provider such as Gallagher Bassett administer your employee training and field any questions that arise during and after the seminar.